PowerWire.eu

 ROLE-files

-The results of the playbook execution
+Results of the playbook execution

 Once the playbook has been run against the three new LPARs I was able to log in using my account, robinsg.
 I was forced to change my password as I’d used chpasswd in the aix_users role.